 Remember, no matter where you live, Mother Nature has a way of reminding all of us who’s in charge.

-I hope this series will helpful for you.
+I hope this series will helpful to you.
 It sure was helpful for me to get all of this information together for my household!
 But I’d love your feedback.
 Is there anything else that would be useful as you’re thinking about how to prepare for an emergency?
 Let me know!